libis/workflow/README.md

 your own from.

-The Job class is responsible for instantiating a run-time workflow execution object - a Run - that captures the configuration, logs and workitems generated while executing the tasks.
+The Job class is responsible for instantiating a run-time workflow execution object - a Run - that captures the configuration and workitems generated while executing the tasks.
 Essential logic is provided in the module
 ::Libis::Workflow::Base::Run with a simple in-memory implementation in ::Libis::Workflow::Run.
 The run object's class name has to be provided to the job configuration so that the job can instantiate the correct object.
 The run object will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
 Each task can be implemented